mars-sim/mars-sim/mars-sim/mars-sim-main/src/main/resources/README.txt

 ** Installation **

-This Java application requires a Java Runtime Environment (JRE) of version 1.5 or later.
+This Java application requires a Java Runtime Environment (JRE) of version 6 update 10 or later.
 The latest JVM can be freely downloaded from Sun at: http://java.com/en/download/index.jsp

 ---------------------------------------------------------------------